saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

     </div>
     <div class="left text">
       <p>
         Organizations don't exist at this stage, yet.
 However, tribes of few hundred started forming.
-Elders had special status (walking libraries) because of their experience and knowledge.
-Humanity shifted to stage of consciousness.
-This was a magical time because human started believing in magics.
-However, cause and effect are poorly understood.
-Some describe this ara as when our sensorimotor started developing.
-The behavior of human in magic magenta time is describe as for a 24-month old toddler: biting finger vs biting a toy
+Elders had special status because of their experience and knowledge: In a time with no form of writing, elders served as walking libraries.
+Humanity shifted to a stage of consciousness, however, cause and effect were poorly understood.
+A rise in believe in magic happened to explain the unknown.
+Some describe this era as when our sensorimotor skills started developing.
+The behavior of humans in magic magenta time is described as for a 24-month old toddler: biting finger feels different than vs biting a toy.
       </p>
       <b>Example:</b> Tribes <br />
       <b>Group size:</b> Few hundreds <br />
-      <b>Leader:</b> Elderly <br />
+      <b>Leader:</b> Elders <br />
       <b>Characteristics:</b> <br />
       <ul>
         <li>Curiosity</li>
-        <li>Believe in magics</li>
+        <li>Believe in Magic</li>
       </ul>
     </div>
     <div class="right image">